adamshephard/ODYN_inference/README.md

 Usage: <br />
 ```
-  python oed_diagnosis.py ---input_epith="/path/to/hovernetplus/output/" --input_dysplasia="/path/to/transformer/output/" --output_dir="/path/to/output/dir/"
+  python oed_diagnosis.py ---input_epith="/path/to/hovernetplus/mask/output/" --input_dysplasia="/path/to/transformer/output/" --output_dir="/path/to/output/dir/"
 ```

 #### Feature Generation with ODYN

 The fourth stage is to tesselate the image into smaller patches and generate correpsonding patch-level morphological and spatial features using the nuclei/layer segmentations.
-Note the `epithelium_dir` is the output directory from the previous step.
+Note the `mask_dir` is the epithelial mask output and `nuclei_dir` is the nuclei output directory from the HoVer-Net+ step.

 Usage: <br />
 ```
-  python feature_generation.py --input_dir="/path/to/input/slides/or/images/dir/" --epithelium_dir="/path/to/hovernetplus/output/" --output_dir="/path/to/output/feature/dir/"
+  python feature_generation.py --input_dir="/path/to/input/slides/or/images/dir/" --mask_dir="/path/to/hovernetplus/mask/output/" --nuclei_dir="/path/to/hovernetplus/nuclei/output/" --output_dir="/path/to/output/feature/dir/"
 ```

 #### OED Prognosis wit ODYN, i.e. the ODYN-score